 (Students over 13 years of age)

 An international student that is 13 years or above and not in the care of a parent or relative or an approved person by the Department of Home Affairs must reside in Joan Ansett Hall, the boarding house at Toorak College.
-Toorak College does not have homestay options for international students.
+Toorak College does not offer homestay options for international students.

 Guardianship - Younger Years